prjemian/specdomain/specdomain/trunk/src/specdomain/doc/style_guide.rst

         seconds [float].

-  Note that a number of python projects use a special kind of argument definition list which is processed by sphinx to include more information, for example, the type of an argument.
+  Note that a number of python projects use a special kind of argument definition list which is processed by Sphinx to include more information, for example, the type of an argument.
 Other projects, however, actively discourage its use or prefer the above style for simplicity.
   The syntax is as follows::